metttirezzi/AutoTrade/README.md

 This is the code repository

 # What is this project about

+# Instructions and Guidelines

+# Software and Hardware list

 Who maintains and contribute to the projects repository lisence